gschmutz/kafka-workshop/11-using-ksql-simple/README.md

 INSERT INTO customer_t (email_address, first_name, last_name, category) VALUES ('barbara.sample@acme.com', 'Barbara', 'Sample', 'B');
 ```

-And join the table to the tranaction stream.
-We create another push query, which will continously run.
+And join the table to the transaction stream.
+We create another push query, which will continuously run.

 ```sql
 SELECT * FROM transaction_s AS tra